 - Nosebleeds: A person with AML may notice that they are having chronic or severe nosebleeds.

-- Menstrual periods: A person with AML may experience that their periods are longer or heavier than usual.
+- Menstrual periods: A person with AML can experience periods that are longer or heavier than usual.

 - Bleeding gums: A person with AML may notice that their gums are bleeding more than usual.
 This is due to inflammation in the mouth.

-APL is an aggressive form of cancer in which too many cells that form blood, called promyelocytes, are present in the bone marrow and blood.
+APL is an aggressive form of cancer in which too many cells that make blood — promyelocytes — are present in the bone marrow and blood.
 This causes a decrease in red blood cells, white blood cells, and platelets.

 A person with APL

-Some other bleeding-related symptoms of APL include swelling from a blood clot called deep vein thrombosis, which usually occurs in the thigh or calf, and pulmonary embolism, which refers to the blockage of an artery in the lungs due to a blood clot.
+Some other bleeding-related symptoms of APL include swelling from a blood clot, known as deep vein thrombosis, which usually occurs in a thigh or calf.
+This can lead to a pulmonary embolism, which is when a blood clot causes a blockage of an artery in the lungs.